Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-**Extensions are named** for now, mostly with the purpose of supporting Java.
-We'd be fine with this narrower approach, but we'd be open to iterate that towards allowing definition through properties and anonymous classes, if there's a need for it.
+In the KEEP as it's coded now, **Extensions are named**.
+That's mostly with the purpose of supporting Java.
+We'd be fine with this narrower approach we're providing, but we'd be open to iterate that towards allowing definition through properties and anonymous classes, if there's a need for it.

 Now we've got the constraint definition (interface) and a way to provide evidence of an extension for it, we'd just need to connect the dots.
 Interfaces can be used to define constraints of a function or a class constructor.
 We use the `with` keyword for that.